-The compensation paid to our named executive officers in 2009, 2008 and 2007 summarized in the "Summary Compensation Table" is determined in accordance with employment letters and other arrangements or agreements with our executive officers.
-Such letters, agreements and arrangements are reviewed by the Compensation Committee.
+The compensation paid to our named executive officers in 2010, 2009 and 2008 summarized in the "Summary Compensation Table" is determined in accordance with employment letters and other arrangements or agreements with our executive officers, all of which are reviewed by the Compensation Committee.
 For more information about these agreements, please see above under "Employment and Other Agreements" in our Compensation Discussion and Analysis included in this Proxy Statement.